GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation_add.md

 ## SSR historical data process while making a federation

 ### The historical data is in the SSR database currently in use.
-1. Open Diagnostic Server install directory, in Agent\bin, open the SQL script "SSR_Merge_Data_Check_Information.sql", please replace the [SSR_Database_Name] to your real SSR database name which you want to check the summarize information;
+1. Open Diagnostic Server install directory, in Agent\bin, open the SQL script "SSR_Merge_Data_Check_Information.sql", please replace the [SSR_Database_Name] by your real SSR database name which you want to check the summarize information;
-2. Open the SQL script "SSR_Merge_Data_In_Same_Database.sql", uncomment the line 17,  please replace the [SSR_Database_Name] to your real SSR database name, and at line 28, please set the domain_id to your new currently used Diagnostic server's domain id;
+2. Open the SQL script "SSR_Merge_Data_In_Same_Database.sql", uncomment the line 17,  please replace the [SSR_Database_Name] by your real SSR database name, and at line 28, please set the domain_id to your new currently used Diagnostic server's domain id;
 3. Make sure you understand the note in the script's header.
 Recommend to backup the database first.
 Then execute the script.
 4. Open the Spotlight Enterprise Client to check if the report show all the history data.